opsmatic/puppet-opsmatic/README.md

 After that, the manifest will handle the appropriate platform detection and configuration.
 The Puppet Reporter will run as a daemon waiting for changes performed by Puppet runs, and reporting the results to Opsmatic.

+The Puppet Reporter uses the `puppet` executable command to discover certain configuration values of your infrastructure.
+If the path of the `puppet` executable command is not in your `$PATH`, you will need to set the variable `$puppet_path` in your puppet configuration:

+    class { 'opsmatic::puppet_reporter':
+      token => 'my_integration_token',
+      puppet_path => '/usr/bin',
+    }

 To use this module to install the Opsmatic Agent or the Opsmatic CLI tool you will need to set the variable `$token` in your puppet configuration:

     class { 'opsmatic::agent':